zhetai/elysia/README.md

 Don't forget to check out [the Github Repository for the Frontend](https://github.com/weaviate/elysia-frontend)!

+Alternatively, we have created a demo version of Elysia (rate-limited, fixed datasets) to experiment with.
+Find it at: https://elysia.weaviate.io/

 ## Get Started (Python)

 To use Elysia, you need to either set up your models and API keys in your `.env` file, or specify them in the config.
 [See the setup page to get started.](https://weaviate.github.io/elysia/setting_up/)